ganiwo/cmonmagic/_posts/2024-08-14-tickets-available-now.markdown

   </table>
 </div>

-Ticket prices update automatically in the ticketing system based on the timezone set to CEST.
+Ticket prices update automatically in the system based on the timezone set to CEST.